photoprism/photoprism-docs/docs/known-issues.md

 Changing the [authentication of an existing user account](getting-started/advanced/openid-connect.md#existing-accounts) to *OIDC* does not remove a previously set password, so that it can still be used to log in (optionally also in combination with [2FA](user-guide/users/2fa.md)).

 If a [local password](user-guide/users/cli.md#changing-a-password) has been set for an account, you can remove it by running the `photoprism passwd --rm [username]` command [in a terminal](getting-started/docker-compose.md#command-line-interface).
-Alternatively, [super admins](user-guide/users/roles.md) can set the account password to a long remote value through the [UI](user-guide/users/index.md#changing-passwords) or [CLI](user-guide/users/cli.md#changing-a-password) to effectively prevent local password authentication.
+Alternatively, [super admins](user-guide/users/roles.md) can set the account password to a long random value through the [UI](user-guide/users/index.md#changing-passwords) or [CLI](user-guide/users/cli.md#changing-a-password) to effectively prevent local authentication.

 ## Face Recognition